 ‘Paris, since you are as handsome as you are wise in affairs of the heart, Zeus commands you to judge which of these goddesses is the fairest.’

 Paris accepted the apple doubtfully.
 He first thought to divide the Golden Apple in three identical parts, but such thing was not allowed so he proceeded by asking the three goddesses to disrobe so that he could judge them.
 Before they did so, he said ‘But first I beg the losers not to be vexed with me.
 I am only a human being, liable to make the stupidest mistakes.’
-Sure, like that was going to save him from the avengers…
+As if he knew the gods at all before asking for such promise…

 Aphrodite was quickly undressed, Hera followed right up and Athenae was the last one (she had a helmet and armor, so it took longer to undress).

 Hera was the first one to speak and try to bribe him:

 ‘Examine me conscientiously,’ said Hera, turning slowly around, and displaying her magnificent figure,’ and remember that if you judge me the fairest, I will make you lord of all Asia, and the richest man alive.’